EwenBriand/Rtype/ecs/raylib/FAQ.md

 ### What can I do with raylib?

 raylib can be used to create any kind of graphics/multimedia applications: videogames, tools, mobile apps, web applications...
-Actually it can be used to create any application that needs something to be shown in a display with graphic hardware acceleration (OpenGL); including [IoT](https://en.wikipedia.org/wiki/Internet_of_things) devices with a graphics display.
+Actually it can be used to create any application that requires something to be shown in a display with graphic hardware acceleration (OpenGL); including [IoT](https://en.wikipedia.org/wiki/Internet_of_things) devices with a graphics display.

 ### Which kinds of games can I make with raylib?